timbleman/Window_curtain_alarm/3D_objects/README.md

 # 3D objects and mounting

 This subfolder stores 3D objects used to mount and build the curtain closer alarm.
 The objects have been designed using Fusion360 and saved as STLs.
-Step files can be provided if desired.
+Step files are also included.

 ## Project structure
 These directories contain the 3D models: